SKbarbon/flixy/README.md

 # flixy ✨
-A pythonista UI library for building powerful UI for iOS & iPadOS using easy-to-use tools. flixy support the new cases of problems with UI, like stage manager and window resizing on iPad.
+A Pythonista UI library for building powerful UI for iOS & iPadOS using easy-to-use tools. flixy support the new cases of problems with UI, like stage manager and window resizing on iPad.

 ## Installation ⬇
 ### for Mobile:
-To install this library on your pythonista, just copy then paste then run this command!:
+To install this library on your Pythonista, just copy then paste then run this command!:
 ```python
 import requests; exec(requests.get("https://bit.ly/flixy-installer").text);
 ```